nicko88/WindTrackCreator/Readme.md

 **00:09:43.374,HIGH**
 **...**

+### Audio Fingerprints and final Wind Track Package

+Once you are done creating the commands for your wind track, you then need to create the audio fingerprints and package them up into into a wind track .zip package.

+The format for the wind track .zip package is a .zip file with the name of your movie, i.e. **Movie Name (Year)** and inside the .zip will be 3 files:

+* **commands.txt** (the wind track text file)
+* **full.fingerprints** (audio fingerprints for the full movie that was used to create the wind track)
+* **intro.fingerprints** (audio fingerprints for the first 5 minutes of the movie)

+You do not need to worry about creating this package yourself as WindTrackCreator will do it for you.

+Simply open your wind track file, and click on the "Create Fingerprints" button at the bottom.

+First, you need to make sure that you have FFmpeg installed (click the link on the top right of the "Audio Fingerprint Creator" window to do this)

+Next, make sure you have a video file opened, a temp folder selected, and a wind track package name entered, i.e. **Movie Name (Year)**

+Finally, click the "Create" button and wait for the process to finish.

+When the process finishes successfully you will get a message popup, and your Wind Track Package file will be located in the "windtracks" folder located next to WindTrackCreator.exe

-### Sharing Your Wind Track Files
+### Sharing Your Wind Track Package Files

 I encourage you to post and share the wind track files you make with others over on the community forum.
-Someone there will then upload your wind track to the online database on Pastebin [here](https://pastebin.com/u/SOWK).
+Someone there will then upload your wind track to the online database on Google Drive [here](https://drive.google.com/drive/folders/13xoJMKeXX69woyt1Qzd_Qz_L6MUwTd1K).

-When your wind track is uploaded to the pastebin database, it will also become available for other users to download directly from their HTFanControl web interface.
+When your wind track is uploaded to the Google Drive database, it will also become available for other users to download directly from their HTFanControl web interface.

 ### Community